 Robertson, C., Dutton, B., Ackland, R. and T. Peng (2018), "The Democratic Role of Social Media in Political Debates: The Use of Twitter in the First Televised US Presidential Debate of 2016," in preparaton.

-ANU Cross-College Research Grant from the ANU Research School of Social Sciences for "Advanced tools and methods for analysing the role and influence of bots in social media" (R. Ackland, T. Graham and J. Davis; 2018).
+ANU Cross-College Research Grant from the ANU Research School of Social Sciences for "Advanced tools and methods for analysing the role and influence of bots in social media" (M.A.
+Rizoiu, T. Graham, J. Davis, R. Ackland, L. Xie, D.Halpin; 2018).

 At the 10th International Conference on Social Informatics (SocInfo 2018), Saint Petersburg, Russia, 25-28 September 2018: